Gyorshadtest: The Hungarian mechanized corps weakens

 Even victories cost the Hungarians dearly.
 The "Rapid Corps" grew weaker in the summer of 1941.
 By comparison, the retreating Soviet armies, far from growing weaker, seemed to be growing stronger.

 Aware of the general situation, Hungarian Regent Admiral Miklós Horthy and the rest of the Hungarian political leadership tried to gain the release of the battle weary troops in the "Rapid Corps".
 Henrik Werth, the pro-German Chief of Staff, was replaced on 5 September 1941 by Colonel-General Ferenc Szombathelyi.
 Unlike Werth, who supported the German offensive in Russia, Szombathelyi held the conviction that Hungarian troops should be employed only for the defense of Hungarian frontiers.
 Szombathelyi did not hesitate to communicate this view to the Germans.
-To force the Germans to release the "Rapid Corps", Szombathelyi neglected to replace either the armored vehicles or the personal carriers and trucks that the corps had lost during the campaign.
+To force the Germans to release the "Rapid Corps", Szombathelyi neglected to replace either the armored vehicles or the personnel carriers and trucks that the corps had lost during the campaign.
 Even so, the Germans continued to utilize the weak Hungarian mechanized corps.